Advertiser's Disclosure

 Chapter 13 Bankruptcy

-The Chapter 13 Bankruptcy in Texas is called wage earner's bankruptcy where you pay a monthly payment plan.
+Chapter 13 Bankruptcy in Texas is called wage earner's bankruptcy, where you pay a monthly payment plan.
 You would be set up on a 3 or 5-year plan that would be a set monthly rate based on what you can afford.
 This option is generally more expensive than a Chapter 7 after legal fees, but it is a valid option for many folks who are above the exemptions

 Debt Settlement:

-Debt Settlement is where a company or you would negotiate a lower amount owed with the creditors directly because of the financial hardship that is preventing you from paying your bills.
+Debt Settlement is where a company or you negotiate a lower amount owed with the creditors directly because of the financial hardship that is preventing you from paying your bills.
 For example, a debt settlement company would try to negotiate a $10,000 credit bill down to $5,000.
-This option would still negatively affect your credit and there are fees associated with this option, but it is a valid option for many and can be quicker than a Chapter 13 bankruptcy depending on how aggressive you are with negotiating and paying off the debt.
+This option would still negatively affect your credit, and there are fees associated with this option, but it is a valid option for many and can be quicker than a Chapter 13 bankruptcy, depending on how aggressive you are with negotiating and paying off the debt.

 Debt Management